tucats/ego/docs/API.md

 to match a row.
 For operations that do not specify a filter (such as "INSERT"), the `filters` list can be empty.
 For operations are intended to use all the fields of the "data" element, the `columns` list can be empty.
 For "DELETE" or "DROP" operations, the `data` element can be empty or omitted from the payload.

+The `emptyError` boolean value is only used for specific operations: "SELECT", "DELETE", or "UPDATE".
+By default, if a task for one of these steps does not find any rows (for example, the "DELETE" has a filter that does not match any rows), then the transaction continues.
+However, if the `emptyError` flag in the transaction task is set to true, then if no rows are read ("SELECT" operation) or modified ("DELETE" or "UPDATE") then the transaction is stopped with an HTTP 404 ("not found") error.
+This allows the caller to determine if a transaction is intended to proceed if the given task did not have any effect.

 Here is a sample payload with three transactions: